pub-calculator-io/home-loan-calculator/readme.md

-# Home Loan Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Home Loan Calculator Widget for WordPress

 This easy home loan calculator will help you calculate monthly mortgage payments.
 The mortgage calculator is perfect for both fixed-rate or adjustable-rate home loans.